-The level of service provided will vary from one Service Provider to the next.
-BIA serves as the Service Provider for trust lands where no Tribal or Consortium service provider has compacted services.
-Notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the Jurisdictional Agency for Trust and restricted-title lands, as long as they remain in trust or in restricted status.
+The level of service provided will vary from one service provider to the next.
+BIA serves as the service provider for trust lands where no Tribal or consortium service provider has compacted services.
+Notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the Jurisdictional Agency for trust and restricted-title lands, as long as they remain in trust or in restricted status.

-Service Providers are responsible for:
+Service providers are responsible for:

-- Serving as an additional point of contact for Protecting Agencies for fire management concerns regarding allotments identified in their service area. - Maintaining site-specific information for allotments identified in their service area. - Assisting the Protecting Agency in the protection of trust lands during an ongoing incident. - Serving as Resource Advisors for the suppression efforts affecting allotments identified in their area.
+- Serving as an additional point of contact (a resource advisor) for Protecting Agencies for fire management concerns regarding allotments identified in their service area. - Maintaining site-specific information for allotments identified in their service area. - Assisting the Protecting Agency in the protection of trust lands during an ongoing incident. - Serving as Resource Advisors for the suppression efforts affecting allotments identified in their area.